The After Happy Hour Review is Now Open for Submissions

 Paintings, drawings, photographs, and digital art are all accepted, as are submissions that combine text and visuals.
 Images should be 300dpi and saved as either .jpeg or .pdf files.

 We try to return a decision within one to three weeks, although holidays and issue releases can delay an evaluation of your work.
 Visual submissions typically take longer.
 We originated as a writing workshop, and try to stay true to our roots by providing feedback whenever possible.
+We now offer a paid-feedback option if you’d like..
 However, the volume of submissions oftentimes prevents us from sending a more personal response.

 We acquire First Publishing Rights (the right to be recognized as the original publisher) and Electronic Archive Rights (the right to feature your work on the website and in our digital issues).
+By being published in the After Happy Hour Review, you are also agreeing to allow us to nominate your work for various awards and anthologies including the Pushcart Prize, Best of Net, Bettering American Poetry, and Verse Daily, among others.
 After publication if AHHR, you are free to have the piece republished elsewhere, although as a courtesy we request you identify AHHR as the original publisher.
 At your request, content can be removed from the website, but cannot be removed from the issues themselves.

 Contact us at firstname.lastname@example.org